-Nine tenths of the thinker’s work is made up of waiting.
-‘Leisure,’ Hobbes wrote, ‘is the mother of philosophy.’
-Thought thrives by boldness, but dies by impatience, which is, as Kafka says, the one cardinal sin.
 Most discoverers don’t start right, because they start too soon.
 They begin to build their house of thought before they’ve laid the groundwork.
-They commence in air, but don’t reach the light.
+Commencing in air, they never reach the light.
 They would have done well to heed Lec’s admonishment to ‘Think before you think.’

 We are so impatient that we never have time to start on our true work.